aws-neuron/aws-neuron-sdk/neuron-guide/neuron-tools/tutorial-neuron-check-model.rst

 ========

 Neuron Check Model tool provides user with basic information about the compiled and uncompiled model's operations without the use of TensorBoard-Neuron.
-For additional visibility into the models, please see :ref:`tensorboard-neuron`.
+For additional visibility into the models, please see :ref:`neuron-plugin-tensorboard`.

 Neuron Check Model tool scans the user's uncompiled model and provides a table of the operations within the uncompiled model.
 By default, the table shows each operation type and number of instances of that type within model, and whether